Honda Acty: Complete Guide

 Overview & History

-Honda introduced the first-generation Acty (TN) in 1977.
-The second generation (HA1/HA2) arrived in 1983, and the third generation (HA3/HA4) launched in 1990 with the then-new 660cc displacement regulations.
-The fourth and final generation (HA6/HA7) debuted in 1999 and remained in production until Honda officially discontinued the Acty in 2021, citing declining domestic sales and difficulty meeting modern emissions standards cost-effectively.
+Honda introduced the first generation Acty (TN) in 1977.
+The second generation (HA1/HA2) arrived in 1983, and the third generation (HA3/HA4) launched in 1990 with the then new 660cc displacement regulations.
+The fourth and final generation (HA6/HA7) debuted in 1999 and remained in production until Honda officially discontinued the Acty in 2021, citing declining domestic sales and difficulty meeting modern emissions standards cost effectively.
+The Acty even got its moment in the global spotlight when Red Bull Racing put F1 drivers Max Verstappen and Yuki Tsunoda behind the wheel of Acty kei trucks for a Japanese game show style competition ahead of the Japanese Grand Prix.

-The most commonly imported Acty models in the US are the third-generation HA3/HA4 (1990-1999) trucks.
-These are the models that have cleared or are clearing the 25-year import rule, and they represent the sweet spot of Honda's kei truck engineering: reliable E07A engines, available four-wheel drive, and a refined driving experience that surprises first-time owners.
+Honda also produced the Honda Vamos, a kei van based on the Acty platform that shares its mid engine layout and drivetrain.
+The Vamos is a popular choice for camper builds and van life conversions.
+When Honda discontinued the Acty Van in 2018, its commercial role was taken over by the Honda N-Van, a modern kei van with a front engine layout and a completely flat cargo floor.
+The most commonly imported Acty models in the US are the third generation HA3/HA4 (1990-1999) trucks.
+These are the models that have cleared or are clearing the 25-year import rule, and they represent the sweet spot of Honda's kei truck engineering: reliable E07A engines, available four wheel drive, and a refined driving experience that surprises first time owners.
 For a broader introduction to these vehicles, see our beginner's guide to kei trucks.

 Specifications

-The third-generation Honda Acty is powered by the E07A engine, a 656cc SOHC three-cylinder that produces 40-45 horsepower.
-The fourth-generation models use the slightly updated E07Z, which produces 45-48 horsepower.
+The third generation Honda Acty is powered by the E07A engine, a 656cc SOHC three cylinder that produces 40-45 horsepower.
+The fourth generation models use the slightly updated E07Z with fuel injection, which produces 45-48 horsepower.
+For a detailed breakdown of what changed between the HA4 and HA7 generations, see our HA7 vs HA4 comparison.
 Both are naturally aspirated, as Honda never offered a factory turbocharged Acty truck (though turbo versions existed for the Acty van).

 - Engine: 656cc E07A (SOHC) or E07Z 3-cylinder